-While far from the most exciting topic, Ethernet technology is crucial to the way devices such as computers are connected to the internet.
-The technology, and the standards underpinning it, are essential to keeping the world connected.
+Knowing what Ethernet technology is can be crucial to understanding the ways devices such as computers are connected to the internet.
+The technology, and the standards underpinning it, are essential to the world of networking.

-A perfect example of this is USB.
-After the release of the USB 3.2, a full rebrand was launched that saw the slower USB 3.0 and 3.1 connection redefined into USB 3.2 Gen 1 and USB 3.2 Gen 2.
+A perfect example of this is USB Type C. After the release of the USB 3.2, a full rebrand was launched that saw the slower USB 3.0 and 3.1 connection redefined into USB 3.2 Gen 1 and USB 3.2 Gen 2.
 Meanwhile, USB 3.2 was renamed to USB 3.2 2x2.

 The TCP/IP protocol technology is the key theory behind Ethernet, first proposed by Robert Metcalf in his PhD thesis in the 70s.
-This technology then went on to be standardised in a Xerox patent, who employed him, and cited Butler Lampson, Chuck Thacker, and David Broggs as co-inventors.
-This moment signalled the first time that such technology had been created, thanks to these true pioneers.
-However, to complicate matters, there was no foundation to create this framework on top of as there was nothing that had ever existed like this.
-This is the reason as to why the documentation reinforcing Ethernet technology is fairly chunky.
+This technology then went on to be standardised in a patent by Xerox, which employed him and cited Butler Lampson, Chuck Thacker, and David Broggs as co-inventors.
+This was the beginning of the technology, led by pioneering inventors.

 The history of Ethernet development